mstewartgallus/mstewartgallus.github.io/src/_posts/prose/2022-10-28-if-she-breathes-shes-a-thot.md

 The supernatural intruded slowly.

-The first night when I was wanking away at 12 AM imagining my ass being penetrated I heard a loud buzzing sound like wasps.
+The first night when I was wanking away at 12 <abbr>AM</abbr>
+imagining my ass being penetrated I heard a loud buzzing sound like wasps.
 I put it down to nerves.

 Steadily the phenomenon added up.
 A loud hum at the midnight hours.
 When I rested before bed a sound like bells.
 When I looked out one